Zamiell/isaac-coding/README.md

 Here's a brief summary of the text-editor meta - which text-editor is the best?

 Notepad++ is great for both general file viewing and amateur programming.
-But at some point you need something better, as you will want your code to be compiled and linted on the fly.
+But at some point you will want your code to be compiled and linted on the fly.

 #### ZeroBrane